Hypercub3/Bookmarklets/Light and Dark Modes Compatible Random Color Text Highlighter.md

   - [Bookmarklet Code (Minified)](#bookmarklet-code-minified)
   - [Full Source Code (Commented)](#full-source-code-commented)

+## GitHub Description

+Adaptive Text Highlighter is a JavaScript bookmarklet that highlights text on webpages, automatically choosing suitable highlight colors for both light and dark backgrounds.
+You can highlight text by selecting it or by entering a search term, and it supports multiple terms at once, each with a distinct color.
+Re-searching a term updates its existing highlight to a new color.
+The bookmarklet uses background detection, manages different color palettes, and implements DOM traversal to handle large pages reliably.

 # Adaptive Text Highlighter Bookmarklet Documentation

 ## Overview
 A JavaScript bookmarklet that highlights searched text on webpages, for both light and dark backgrounds. selected text is used for highlighted terms with fallback to a search prompt to enter a phrase manually. colors are randomly chosen from a color pallet.
 It automatically adjusts text contrast for light/dark readability.
 When re-searching an already highlighted term, it replaces existing highlights with a new color. keep clicking with a silected term and the colors change for that term.
 ## Installation
 1. Create a new bookmark in your browser
 2. Name it anything you like (e.g., "Smart Highlight")